pwang30/pwang30.github.io/_pages/about.md

   <img src="_pages/fig_acces_eiconf.png" alt="Description" style="width: 250px; margin-right: 0px;">
   <div>
     <p>
-     Analysis of the Influence of the Spatial-Temporal Characteristics of Wind Power and Photovoltaics on the Economic Dispatch of Independent Microgrids.
-Published in <em>Annual Conference of China Electrotechnical Society (ACCES), 2022.</em> <a href="https://link.springer.com/chapter/10.1007/978-981-99-0451-8_76" target="_blank">Link</a>
+     Analysis of the Influence of the Spatial-Temporal Characteristics of Wind Power and Photovoltaics on the Economic Dispatch of Independent Microgrids. <br>
+      <em>Annual Conference of China Electrotechnical Society (ACCES), 2022.</em> <a href="https://link.springer.com/chapter/10.1007/978-981-99-0451-8_76" target="_blank">Link</a>
     </p>
   </div>
 </div>